 An introduction to the study of important literary works of Spanish America within the context of the major political and social developments and the influence of the great literary movements of Europe.
 The course will focus on the novel, short fiction and some poetry.
-A self-designed service-learning project may be required.
-Participation in the Languages Recital is required.
-This SPA 300-level course will be pitched at the Intermediate-High/Advanced-Low ACTFL levels.
-Prerequisite: SPA 315 or equivalent.
+All aspects of the course are designed to cultivate the skills of critical analysis, while simultaneously continuing to develop oral and written communicative proficiency in Spanish.
+Prerequisite: SPA 315.
 Fall semester every third year.

-SPA 329 Hispanic Civilization and Literature (pre 19th Century) (4 cr. hrs.)
+SPA 329 Colonial Encounters (4 cr. hrs.)